Reverse Osmosis Water Treatment Plant

 The Brighton Reverse Osmosis Water Treatment Plant is one of the largest municipal reverse osmosis water treatment facilities west of the Mississippi River.

-The new Greensand Filter Plant treats water pumped from the Beebe Draw alluvium.
+The Greensand Filter Plant treats water pumped from the Beebe Draw alluvium.
 The Greensand Plant is designed to remove manganese and then blend the treated water with the Reverse Osmosis treated water.

 The plant personnel are responsible for the proper operation of the treatment plant in order to comply with all the Federal Safe Drinking Water Standards, state, and EPA regulations.
 Although our Finance Department actually bills you for the water and sewer service the city provides, the Water and Wastewater Divisions of the Utilities Department provides the service and maintenance.